How Bankruptcies Work on Long Island, NY

 Bankruptcy cases require meticulous attention to detail and comprehensive legal knowledge, not just because of the number of required steps but because of the nature of the adjudication process.
 In each bankruptcy case, the judge makes final decisions for every bankruptcy-related matter, from determining whether you are eligible to deciding how much debt to discharge.
 You will have very limited contact with the judge, however, and a vast portion of the process is purely administrative (i.e. conducted outside of court).

 As such, it is vital that you complete every step of the bankruptcy process properly.
 Mistakes and missing information can lead to heavy scrutiny from the court and, in some cases, automatic denial.
-At Robert H. Solomon, PC, we can help you file your petition free of error, ensure you file the right chapter for your situation, help you keep the assets that matter most, and recover as soon as possible after the filing.
+At Robert H. Solomon, PC, we can help you file your petition free of error, ensure you file the right chapter for your situation (Chapter 7 or Chapter 13), or help you find alternative solutions!
+We can help you keep the assets that matter most, and recover as soon as possible after the filing.